mckenzietony/devEnvironment/README.md

 # Steps for deployment (in progress)

 ## init

-* Deploy terraform_base.template to cloudformation
+### Deploy terraform_base.template to cloudformation

-** Once deployed, update backend.tf with the appropriate S3 and ddb table names ** Copy the updated backend.tf to the newly created terraform ec2 instance ** run terraform apply to set the terraform state configs
+Once deployed, update backend.tf with the appropriate S3 and ddb table names Copy the updated backend.tf to the newly created terraform ec2 instance run terraform apply to set the terraform state configs

-* Regional configs
+### Regional configs

-** Copy the regional configs (ap-northeast-1/*) to the terraform instance (potentially new folder) ** run terraform apply to build out the aws environment
+Copy the regional configs (ap-northeast-1/*) to the terraform instance (potentially new folder) run terraform apply to build out the aws environment

-* create codepipeline
+### Create codepipeline

-** TODO: create codepipeline terraform template
+TODO: create codepipeline terraform template
-** Create code pipeline
+Create code pipeline
-** use buildspec.yml to define build process
+use buildspec.yml to define build process

- Create and publish docker image
-    create that shit
+Create and publish docker image create that shit

-* modify autoscaling.tf with desired scaling group size terraform apply the shiz
+### modify autoscaling.tf with desired scaling group size

+terraform apply the shiz

-# Ignore the below as it is being deprecated
+## Ignore the below as it is being deprecated

+ignooore

-# Single instance dev environment
+## Single instance dev environment

 A quick run down and some notes for future development.
 This summary is almost certainly missing some detail as it was written at the 11th hour.
 It should cover the basics for nom.